The facts: What you need to know about the Syria crisis

 How many Syrian refugees are there?

-According to the U.N., more than 12 million Syrians have been displaced from their homes — enough people to fill roughly 221 Yankee Stadiums.
-This includes about 5.6 million refugees who have been forced to seek safety in neighbouring countries, out of a total of 6.3 million Syrian refugees worldwide — almost one-third of the world’s total refugee population.
+According to the U.N., more than 12.7 million Syrians have been displaced from their homes — enough people to fill Wembley Stadium more than 140 times.
+This includes about 5.5 million refugees who have been forced to seek safety in neighbouring countries, out of a total of 6.6 million Syrian refugees worldwide — more than one-fourth of the world’s total refugee population.

 Every year of the conflict has seen an exponential growth in refugees.
 In July 2012, there were 100,000 refugees.
 One year later, there were 1.5 million.
 That tripled by the end of 2015.